Skip to content

 1. This is calculated at 5 hours (regular hours) x $26 per hour (hourly rate) = $130

-3. Instead of a daily entry, Holiday Pay may also be entered as a bulk amount to be paid out to the employee.
+3. Holiday Pay can also be entered as a bulk amount to be paid out to the employee.

-4. Adjust the 'Standard Pay' row entry/ies for the corresponding days.
+4. Adjusting the 'Standard Pay' row entry/ies for part days.

-1. If a full day of leave (Holiday Pay) is taken, the standard pay row for that day should be blank as in this example.
+1. If a full day is taken, the standard pay row for that day should be blank as in the example above.

-2. If part of a day is taken as leave, the ordinary work hours for that day should be split correctly between the 'Holiday Pay ($)' row calculation and the 'Standard Pay' row.
+2. If part of a day is taken, the hours worked should be entered in the 'Standard Pay' row and 'Holiday Pay ($)' added for the balance.

-1. Part day Holiday PayFor example, if this employee only took 2 hours of leave, the remaining 3 hours of the regular 5-hour work day is entered in the 'Standard Pay' row.
+1. Part day Holiday PayFor example, if this employee only took 2 hours off, the remaining 3 hours of the regular 5-hour work day is entered in the 'Standard Pay' row.

 2. The 'Holiday Pay ($)' row entry will be calculated at 2 hours (leave taken) x $26 (hourly rate) = $52

 5. Update and Save this timesheet.
-The timesheet boxes will be green when the timesheet has been saved, as in the example.
+The timesheet boxes will be green when the timesheet has been saved.

 7. The 'Pay day transfer' amount indicates what the employee will receive in their bank account

-8. To check the Cost Tracking for each separate entry in the timesheet, left-click in the green timesheet box for that entry.
-You can click on each box to view that entry's cost tracking line.
+8. To check the value for each separate entry in the timesheet, left-click in the green timesheet box for that entry.
 Here is an article explaining the cost tracking for this timesheet.

-Info - Blue Block (1)The value of the 8% Holiday Pay accumulated thus far can be found in the Leave Liability table.
+Info - Blue Block (1)The value of the 8% Holiday Pay accumulated to date can be found in the Leave Liability table.
 It is not displayed in the timesheet.

 That is it!
-You have now successfully loaded Holiday Pay on your employee's timesheet.
+You have now successfully loaded Holiday Pay in your employee's timesheet.

 Info - Blue Block (1)Follow this link to an article taking you on the complete annual leave journey - from the correct settings in the Employee Profile, to completing timesheets, reading leave liability, and viewing how this leave is displayed on employee payslips.